 When d.c. coupling to the ADC083000 analog inputs is required, single-ended to differential conversion may be easily accomplished with the LMH6555.
 An example of this type of circuit is shown in Figure 13.
 In such applications, the LMH6555 performs the task of single-ended to differential conversion while delivering low distortion and noise, as well as output balance, that supports the operation of the ADC083000.
-Connecting the ADC083000 V{CMO} pin to the $V{\text{CM_REF}}$ pin of the LMH6555, through the appropriate buffer, will ensure that the common mode input voltage is as needed for optimum performance of the ADC083000.
-The LMV321 was chosen to buffer V{CMO} for its low voltage operation and reasonable offset voltage.
+Connecting the ADC083000 V{CM} pin to the V{CM_REF} pin of the LMH6555, through an appropriate buffer, will ensure that the common mode input voltage is as needed for optimum performance of the ADC083000.
+The LMV321 was chosen to buffer V{CM} for its low voltage operation and reasonable offset voltage.